Exploring Mount Tabor: A Visitor's Guide

-To the north and south of the Church of the Transfiguration on Mount Tabor are walls belonging to older buildings.
-From the top of the walls there are views of much of the elliptical summit plateau with its remains of ancient buildings set in luxuriant gardens.
-Even more rewarding are the wider views of the hills of Nazareth to the west, the Jezreel plain and the hills of Samaria to the south, the Jordan rift valley and the hills of Jordan to the east and the green expanses of Galilee with the Horns of Hittim to the north.
+To the north and south of the Church of the Transfiguration are walls belonging to older buildings.
+From the top of the walls there are excellent views of the elliptical summit plateau with its remains of ancient buildings set in luxuriant gardens.
+There are also beautiful panoramic views of the surrounding areas - overlooking the hills of Nazareth to the west, the West Bank to the south, the Jordan rift valley to the east, and Galilee to the north.

 If you're feeling active, Mount Tabor has two great hiking trails where you can get your fill of fresh air.
 The Shvil HaYa'aranim Trail goes around and up the mountain and the Socev Har Tavor Trail circumnavigates the mountain.

 Practical Mount Tabor Tips

 - The church complex is open 8am-11am and 2pm-5pm daily.

 - Modest dress is required for entry (no sleeveless tops, short skirts, or skimpy shorts).

 - The summit of Mount Tabor can be reached on a sign-posted road, which branches off the Afula-Tiberias road at the south end of Kefar Tavor and runs northwest.

 - Another road, which goes off the Afula-Tiberias road farther to the south, also runs up to the summit by way of the Arab village of Dabburiya.

 - The last few kilometres of the steep, winding road to the summit are not suitable for buses and caravans.